 The cinematography by Don Burgess is decent for the most part, never really experimenting with anything incredibly interesting, but staying at an average level for the majority of the film.
 The original score by Chris Bacon is without a doubt the worst element of the film however, as I simply feel the score doesn’t suite this type of film at all.
 Feeling more like a soundtrack from a generic action film, rather than an original sci-fi such as this one.
 In addition to this, I’m personally not an enormous of the train set a large majority of the film takes place in.
 As although this is only a small issue that won’t bother most, I personally found the set to look and feel a little too fake at points.

 The film also manages to blend it’s more outlandish sci-fi elements with the more grounded science fiction elements extremely well.
 Cutting between present day and the past at various points throughout the film, always utilizing the lighting as well as the sets very effectively as a great visual indicator for the audience.
 ‘Source Code’ also contained a surprising amount of comedic moments throughout which I wasn’t expecting, as ‘Colter’ experiences the strange reality he now finds himself in through his interactions with the various people on-board the train.

 ‘Source Code’ overall is pretty enjoyable, as while I personally find the film much more interesting for it’s story and ideas, as the visuals and original score throughout the film can be sometimes be very dull and uninspired, as well as the lack of characterisation for many.
-I find the majority of the filmmaking is decent, and results in a mostly entertaining sci-fi thriller, being easy to enjoy as a easy watch on a Saturday night, a 7/10 for this one.
+I find the majority of the filmmaking is decent, and results in a mostly entertaining sci-fi thriller, being easy to enjoy as a simple watch on a Saturday night, and a 7/10 overall.